Sevenwings26/HNG-Stage2-CI-CD-fastapibook/README.md

-# FastAPI Book Management API
+# FastAPI Book Application

 ## Overview

-This project is a RESTful API built with FastAPI for managing a book collection.
+This is a FastAPI application deployed with a CI/CD pipeline for managing a book collection.
 It provides comprehensive CRUD (Create, Read, Update, Delete) operations for books with proper error handling, input validation, and documentation.
+The application is publicly accessible and uses **Nginx as a reverse proxy** for improved performance and security.

 ## Features